tylerpayne/SIFT/README.md

 For now, see my other repo [MetalUnity].

 ## [ImageUtil]
+The abstract definition of the ImageUtil class, allowing concrete implementations for different platforms (i.e. CUDA, Metal).
+ImageUtil depends on MatrixUtil's Matrix initializers for the low level representations of images.

 ##### File Handling
 (only PNGs are supported currently)
 All file handling is currently done with [lodepng]

+### [CUDAImageUtil]

 ##### NPP
-Currently, the ImageUtil class is a concrete implementation, unlike the MatrixUtil class.
-It uses the [Nvidia Performance Primitives] library to perform common arithmetic, geometric and statistical operations on Images.
+ CUDAImageUtil uses the [Nvidia Performance Primitives] library to perform common arithmetic, geometric and statistical operations on Images.

-ToDo: Abstract this class and use MatrixUtil as low level image representations, not Npp32f.

 # Example
 ```C